Categories: Technology

 ISRO will use its GSLV Mk-III launch vehicle, which has the necessary payload capability to launch Gaganyaan, he said.

-Gaganyaan will take 16 minutes to enter space and the crew will subsequently orbit in space for 3-7 days.
-“We will require a recovery crew and we are already talking to the Coast Guard for this,’’ said Sivan.
+Gaganyaan will take 16 minutes to enter space, and the crew will subsequently orbit in space for 3-7 days.
+“We will require a recovery crew, and we are already talking to the Coast Guard for this,’’ said Sivan.

-Prior to that, he said, two unmanned missions will be undertaken — the first one in December next year and the second, six months after that, in preparation for Gaganyaan.
+Before that, he said, two unmanned missions will be undertaken — the first one in December next year and the second, six months after that, in preparation for Gaganyaan.

 ISRO also announced two other missions — Aditya L1, which will be launched in 2020 and orbit the sun, and another to Venus.